M268816/power-repo/notes/FE Data Transfer Setup.md

 > Follow these steps very carefully, as one mistake will break the data transfer.
 ```
 1. From the power automate editor create a flow with the Recurrence Node
-    - Set the inverval to 1 and frequency to Hour
+    - Set the interval to 1 and frequency to Hour
     - Set the appropriate time zone
     - Enter '2024-01-01T00:00:00Z' as the start time
 2. Add a Get File Content Node for OneDrive - Business